Here's Why Wells Fargo Customers Couldn't Get Their Cash

 It’s been a strange, painful couple of days for some Wells Fargo customers.

 A tsunami of problems hit the bank this week, leaving some customers not knowing how to access their money.
 As a result, an army of angry Wells Fargo customers hit social media to report missing their paydays, trouble using debit cards, and problems with mobile banking apps.
-As of Friday morning, after to days of technical issues, the bank says the problem should finally be fixed.
+As of Friday morning, after two days of technical issues, the bank says the problem should finally be fixed.

 On Thursday, a power shutdown at one of Wells Fargo’s main data centers caused a cascade of issues that hamstrung many of the bank’s core operations.
 The shutdown occurred after fire suppression systems were activated following utility work on Thursday, but no actual fire happened, according to the company.
 When the bank’s backup plans didn’t work as expected, customers started to see problems.